Hills & Mountains

-Hills & Mountains

->

-> Despite their relatively low altitude and proximity to Clydebank and Glasgow, a walk over the Kilpatricks can be a memorable experience, especially if thick fog is forecast on an otherwise fine day.
+Despite their relatively low altitude and proximity to Clydebank and Glasgow, a walk over the Kilpatricks can be a memorable experience, especially if thick fog is forecast on an otherwise fine day.
 During such conditions a temperature inversion may occur which often leaves the upper slopes basking in sunshine above any mist or cloud blanketing the Clyde Estuary.

-> The southern aspect of the Kilpatricks, known as the Kilpatrick Braes, is wooded and overlooks the River Clyde above Old Kilpatrick in a broken line of cliffs and crags, however, an extensive area of open moorland, lochs and forestry plantations stretches to the north and east.
+The southern aspect of the Kilpatricks, known as the Kilpatrick Braes, is wooded and overlooks the River Clyde above Old Kilpatrick in a broken line of cliffs and crags, however, an extensive area of open moorland, lochs and forestry plantations stretches to the north and east.

-> To the east, beyond the Blane Valley, are the the Campsie Fells, which include the volcanic plug of Dumgoyne.
+To the east, beyond the Blane Valley, are the the Campsie Fells, which include the volcanic plug of Dumgoyne.
 To the north, Loch Lomond and its surrounding peaks are revealed.
 Although Duncolm is the highest summit in the Kilpatricks, Fynloch Hill, which lies just a kilometre away to the southwest, is a finer viewpoint.
 It overlooks lonely Fyn Loch, which is often home to a pair of Great Crested Grebes during the breeding season (see below).

-> The most popular trip with locals and day-visitors alike is the walk to the Loch Humphrey Reservoir.
-Cars can be left in Old Kilpatrick, near a small electricity sub station although parking is limited and it`s better if walkers park just south of the A82, on the edge of the playing fields Mount Pleasant Drive beside the bowling club, which is just south of the A82.
+The most popular trip with locals and day-visitors alike is the walk to the Loch Humphrey Reservoir.
+Cars can be left in Old Kilpatrick, near a small electricity sub station although space is limited so it`s better if walkers use the designated parking area off Mount Pleasant Drive beside the bowling club, which is just south of the A82.
 From there it only takes a couple of minutes to reach an underpass that leads to the sub-station.